sainttag

 It is a pity that the international media have not been as careful as Herr von Gartzen is here but perhaps in their eyes "Hypothesis" wouldn't make such a good headline as "Mystery Solved."

 The date of Saint-Exupéry's disappearance, his time of take-off, the aircraft he flew and the location of the wreck on the seabed have been in the public domain for many years: they are not details known only to someone who was there.
-Horst Rippert was a successful fighter pilot operating over Southern France in the Summer of 1944, he probably knows better than almost anyone alive what it was like and could undoubtedly give an authentic description of air combat at that time.
+Horst Rippert was a successful fighter pilot operating over Southern France in the Summer of 1944, he probably knew better than almost anyone alive what it was like and could undoubtedly give an authentic description of air combat at that time.
 That does not prove he shot down this particular aircraft however.

 continued on next page …